• Skip to primary navigation

 Girls Kimono Tutorial (how to sew a Kimono)

-I love the Kimono I made for myself last year and wear it all the time.
-My missy loves the style of the kimono and has been requesting that I make her a kimono too.
-She’s already taken possession of this kimono/bathing suit cover up I made a few years ago, but she wanted in this style too.
+I love the Kimono-style Topper I made for myself last year and wear it all the time.
+My missy loves the style of the top and has been requesting that I make her one too.

 Girls Kimono Tutorial (how to sew a Kimono topper)

 We were at Charming Charlie’s (If you’re not familiar with them, they are a little chain boutique full of inexpensive women’s jewelry and accessories.)
 They are located right next door to where I get my hair done, so we always pay them a visit after my hair appt.
+On this trip, we came across this darling kitty cat print scarf, on sale.
+I showed it to my missy, and of course, she loved it.
+I suggested we make a Kimono out of it and she was all over that idea, lol.

 DIY Kimono tutorial for tweens (how to sew a kimono)

-When I was determining the length needed for the girl’s kimono pattern, I really wanted it to be just a smidge shorter, but she insisted the kimono be just a few inches longer.
+When I was determining the length needed for the girl’s kimono topper pattern, I really wanted it to be just a smidge shorter, but she insisted the kimono be just a few inches longer.

 I let her win; it was going to be her Kimono after all!
 The measurements I’ve provided below should hit right at the crotch line.
 (Ugh, I hate the term “crotch” – I can’t think of another term that fits, maybe “low hip”?
 What do you think the appropriate term is to use for a garment that hits at crotch level?
 Y’all leave me some comments, and maybe I will edit the description, lol.

 Girls Kimono Tutorial (how to sew a Kimono)